Dinner is as Easy as 1,2,3!

 Are your recipes suitable for vegetarians?

 Definitely!
 I eat a lot of vegetarian-friendly food myself, and there are quite a few meat-free members and a lot who are flexitarian and prefer to eat meat less than three times a week.
 Personally, I like to support higher welfare animal products, and for my family to afford this, we don’t eat meat every day.
 We also LOVE vegetables, which is a great way to bulk up a meal and save money on groceries.
+As the website does contain recipes that contain meat, The Modern Mess probably isn’t suitable for you if you get offended by meals containing meat.
+Each week I aim to create, one meat based recipe, one meat-free recipe and one where you can change the protein to suit.

 What about dietary requirements?
 Gluten free, dairy free?